Titanium biocompatibility: High energy surfaces induce angiogenesis during osseointegration

 It has been suggested that titanium's capacity for osseointegration stems from the high dielectric constant of its surface oxide, which does not denature proteins (like tantalum, and cobalt alloys).
 Its ability to physically bond with bone gives titanium an advantage over other materials that require the use of an adhesive to remain attached.
 Titanium implants last longer and much higher forces are required to break the bonds that join them to the body compared to their alternatives.

 Surface properties determine osseointegration

 The surface properties of a biomaterial play an important role in determining cellular response (cell adhesion and proliferation) to the material.
 Titanium's microstructure and high surface energy enable it to induce angiogenesis, which assists in the process of osseointegration.

 Surface energy

 Redox potential

 Titanium can have many different standard electrode potentials depending on its oxidation state.
-Solid titanium has a standard electrode potential of -1.63V.
-Materials with a greater standard electrode potential are more easily reduced, making them better oxidizing agents.
+Solid titanium has a standard electrode potential of −1.63 V. Materials with a greater standard electrode potential are more easily reduced, making them better oxidizing agents.
 As can be seen in the table below, solid titanium prefers to undergo oxidation, making it a better reducing agent.